A3-Soft-Public/A3Pay-PHP-client-package/docs/example-usage/making-payment-request.rst

 ###############

 .. note::
-    This type of request is made when we want to make payment request to FiskalPay API
+    This type of request is made when we want to create payment by FiskalPay API

 For this type of request we have prepared :php:class:`A3Soft\A3PayPhpClient\Helper\PaymentGatewayApi\Request\PaymentRequest` data object model.
 This data model implements :php:interface:`A3Soft\A3PayPhpClient\Helper\PaymentGatewayApi\Request\PaymentGatewayRequest` interface